KacperKubara/Transparency/README.md

 The ```dataset_name``` can be any of ```snli```, ```qqp```, ```cnn```, ```babi_1```, ```babi_2```, and ```babi_3```.
 As before, ```model_name``` can be ```vanilla_lstm```, ```ortho_lstm```, or ```diversity_lstm```.

+## Training & Running All Reproduced Experiments
+To train and perform all experiments from the original paper which we reproduced run the `run_all_datasets.job`